Do Our Meetings Just Create More Meetings?

 We’re all too familiar with time draining meetings, but with a good leader they can be incredibly productive

-There’s a funny commercial Google put together when it was introducing the world to a Google Hangout a few years ago.
-The spot consists of a self-assured moderator shooting down repeated suggestions from colleagues to “follow up” and suggestions to “ping later” or needing to“regroup.”
+There was a funny commercial Google years ago when it was introducing the world to a Google Hangout.
+The spot consisted of a self-assured moderator shooting down repeated suggestions from colleagues to “follow up” and suggestions to “ping later” or needing to“regroup.”
 With a Google Hangout, productivity increases exponentially – or so we are led to believe.

 Clever advertising aside, the commercial does raise a number of interesting questions: